gurrier/localvolts/README.md

       });
 ```

-Two things worth knowing about how this works:
+A few things worth knowing about how this works:

 - The `|| []` in the `data_generator` matters.
 If the sensor is unavailable - during a restart, before the first fetch, or if the integration has flagged the data as out of date - Home Assistant drops its attributes, and `entity.attributes.forecast` is then undefined.
 Without the fallback the card throws an error and renders nothing instead of just showing an empty forecast line.
 - The excluded `forecast` attribute (see the recorder note above) doesn't affect this.
 That exclusion applies only to the forecast sensor's own oversized list; `sensor.intervalend`'s attributes are recorded normally, and the forecast line is built from the sensor's *live* state rather than from history.
 - The "Actual" series uses `sensor.intervalend`'s `costsFlexUp` attribute rather than `sensor.costsflexup` because the attribute is the raw API value in `c/kWh`, matching the forecast's units exactly. `sensor.costsflexup` would work too, but it is published in `$/kWh` rounded to three decimals, so it needs `transform: "return x * 100;"` and lands on 0.1 c/kWh steps.
 Either is fine visually - the difference is under 0.05 c/kWh.
 - Attribute history only exists from the point those attributes started being recorded, so on a fresh install the "Actual" line may not reach a full 24 hours back at first.
 It fills in as history accumulates.

+## Feeding forecasts into EMHASS

-**Optional: feeding forecasts into EMHASS.** If you use [EMHASS](https://github.com/davidusb-geek/emhass) (Energy Management for Home Assistant) for battery/solar optimisation, it accepts price forecasts as a `{timestamp: price}` dict via its `load_cost_forecast` (import) and `prod_price_forecast` (export) parameters - see the [EMHASS forecast docs](https://emhass.readthedocs.io/en/latest/forecasts.html).
+If you use [EMHASS](https://github.com/davidusb-geek/emhass) (Energy Management for Home Assistant) for battery/solar optimisation, it accepts price forecasts as a `{timestamp: price}` dict via its `load_cost_forecast` (import) and `prod_price_forecast` (export) parameters - see the [EMHASS forecast docs](https://emhass.readthedocs.io/en/latest/forecasts.html).
 Everything it needs is already in `sensor.forecasted_costs_flex_up`'s `forecast` attribute; this template just reshapes it.
 Use it wherever you call EMHASS's API (a `rest_command`, automation, or pyscript action) - adjust the `/ 100` scaling to whatever currency/kWh unit your EMHASS setup is configured for:

 ```yaml
 template: